altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "K::A knowledge bomb?"
 "G::Just a label: a bad one at that."
 "K::Undefined?"
-"G::In other words, completely ignorable."bre on blue canister gas "M::You said this was the last one?"
+"G::In other words, completely ignorable."
+"M::You said this was the last one?"
 *Gerald slowly nodded, and held out the mirror* "M::What about the Way Out?"